 In Colorado the top four sectors emitting GHGs are electricity generation, transportation, the combination of residential, commercial, and industrial heating with natural gas, and oil and gas exploration and development.
-Other significant sources of GHG emissions in Colorado include oil and gas exploration and development, agriculture, forestry, coal mining, other industrial processes, and waste management including landfills.
+Other significant sources of GHG emissions in Colorado include agriculture, forestry, coal mining, other industrial processes, and waste management including landfills.